 Contrary to popular belief, conflict does not need to be mismanaged; it can be used as an opportunity for growth.
+Conflict is natural and happens in every ongoing relationship.
 According to Dudley Weeks, PhD, “Conflict can serve as one of the engines or personal development and social evolution, generating opportunities to learn from and adapt to the diversities and differences that are natural and healthy characteristics of our society.”
 Parents who are separating have the power to develop and maintain positive, practical conflict resolution skills.
 In the context of divorce, more often than not parents lose their former unity.
 Additionally, differences in parenting styles are magnified, therefore bitterness and revenge become the hallmark of their relationship.
 If handled effectively, conflict can challenge parents to manage their co-parenting partnership in ways that use their differences for mutual growth and benefit.

 Regardless of the litigious environment in which divorce is embedded, you have the power to make positive changes that will benefit not only you and your co-parenting relationship, but also your child’s well being.
 You can adopt the practical skills necessary to deal with conflict effectively, and you can make changes in the way you handle conflict.
 This can be done even though the other parent, attorneys and the courts choose not to join you in your efforts.
 If you are willing to make a commitment to your child, you will be taking the first-step to a conflict-free relationship with your child’s other parent.